 Whole eggs = slightly richer taste and all the nutrients from the egg yolks.

 The beauty of these breakfast buns is that they keep very well in the fridge.
 Make a batch on the weekend and you can have breakfasts or lunches all week (just hide them behind the cabbage head or mayonnaise jar).
-The buns only need a short reheat in the microwave (not too long or they get tough).
-But they are also quite tasty at room temperature.
+The buns only need a short reheat in the microwave, but they are also quite tasty at room temperature.

 Kitchen Frau Notes: I use deli ham and green onions, but you could substitute with any meats you have around.
 (Our stores now have a ‘natural slections’ line of deli meats available, made with all natural ingredients and no nitrates – yay!)
 Other deli meats or sausages or minced leftover meat would be fine.
 You may have to add a bit of salt if you use unsalted meat.
 Otherwise, these breakfast buns don’t need salt because the ham and the cheese provide enough saltiness.
-If you’re not an onion fan you could use half the amount of green onion, but I wouldn’t leave it out altogether – I think a little bit of onion is necessary.
-You could substitute finely minced regular onion, too.
+If you don’t have green onions, you could substitute finely minced regular onion, too.

 If you use a muffin tin, grease it well with oil, butter or cooking spray.
 Silicone muffin cups make clean up a breeze.
 Give them a misting with cooking oil spray and they will easily come clean with soapy water.
 If you choose not to grease them, turn them inside out to clean them and give the ridges a quick swipe with a kitchen brush.